I did not find a description of Fast mode and Interleave mode in the manual, what do these Dip switches do?

 Is there a way to run multiple Ethernet Extender Kits on the same wiring, say on the same CAT5e wiring or on a 25-pair Telco wire run?

-Ethernet Extenders communicate on very high frequencies and therefore by nature these frequencies bleed over into surrounding wires.
+The 860 PRO Rev A kit can communicate on very high frequencies and therefore by nature these frequencies bleed over into surrounding wires.
 We highly recommend you do not place multiple extender kits or use on lines that have other high frequency

 signals (such as Digital PBX or other telecommunication circuits from a carrier) on the same wire or surrounding wires.
 Always uses separate runs(wiring) for Ethernet extender kits as to maximize the throughput.
 You may be successful in